Sign in →

 -Informed Consent for Genetic Testing (Spanish) (T826)

-2. Molecular Genetics: Biochemical Disorders Patient Information (T527) in Special Instructions
+2. Molecular Genetics: Biochemical Disorders Patient Information (T527)

 3. If not ordering electronically, complete, print, and send a Biochemical Genetics Test Request (T798) with the specimen.